kouhin/react-router-hook/README.md

 `options`:

-  - `preventUpdateOnLoad`: [Boolean], default: true.
-Whether prevent re-render when hooks are running.
+  - `blockMode`: [Boolean], default: true.
+When it's true, re-render will be blocked when hooks are running.
   - `exposeLoading`: [Boolean], default: false.
 When it's true, `loading` will be exposed to wrapped component as prop.
   - `exposeReloadComponent`: [Boolean], default: false.
 When it's true, `reloadComponent` will be exposed to wrapped component as prop.